AnirudhG07/awesome-yazi/README.md

 <details>
 <summary>
-<a href="https://github.com/bulletmark/cdhist.yazi">cdhist.yazi</a> - A plugin for [cdhist](https://github.com/bulletmark/cdhist) to fuzzy select and navigate within Yazi from your directory history.
+<a href="https://github.com/bulletmark/cdhist.yazi">cdhist.yazi</a> - A plugin for <a href="https://github.com/bulletmark/cdhist">cdhist</a> to fuzzy select and navigate within Yazi from your directory history.
 </summary>

 ```bash